 Jim Hardy: You know what they are, don't ya?
 They're holidays.
 Days of rest.
 There's lots of'em.
 They mark in red on the calendars so you can't miss'em.
 What happens in show business when a holiday comes along?
 You give an extra performance...
 Not for me, brother!

 [After discovering his dancer girlfriend Lila won't be joining him on the eve of his showbiz retirement]

 Jim Hardy: Well kids, I'm still going to rejoin the human race.
 Hope you get a lot of work... holidays included.
 Dance yourself to beautiful nervous breakdowns.
 You know where to look me up, Midville, Connecticut.
 Under a large shady tree, just being lazy (launches into Irving Berlin's song "Lazy.")

 Though billed as a Christmas holiday film, Holiday Inn is actually about a whole assortment of American holidays, though Christmas (and the mega-hit from the soundtrack, White Christmas) is the highlight of the calendar cycle that Bing Crosby (as Jim Hardy) follows at his musical Inn in Connecticut.
-Fred Astaire (as Ted Hanover) is the 'hoofer' that continually barges into Hardy's operation, stealing Hardy's girlfriends (Marjorie Reynolds in the latter part of the film, and Virginia Dale at the beginning) and generally steals the spotlight from time to time as this film is chock-full of dancing and singing numbers to move the plot along.
+Fred Astaire (as Ted Hanover) is the 'hoofer' that continually barges into Hardy's operation, stealing Hardy's girlfriends (Marjorie Reynolds in the latter part of the film, and Virginia Dale at the beginning) and generally steals the spotlight from time to time as this film is chock-full of dancing and singing numbers that help to move the plot along.

 Berlin provides all of the songs, many, but not all, tied to American holidays: